cheater/articles/art-and-values.md

 I would say that this generalizes to:

-*What is the value of what you're doing?*
+> "What is the value of what you're doing?"

 This is crucial.
 A lot of people do things without value, or do not focus on the actual value of what they're doing and let themselves become sidetracked by the whole *ritual of their form*.
 What I mean by "the ritual of their form" is the often sizeable set of gimmicks you feel forced to tack onto whatever you are making.
 For example, every website now "needs" Oauth and social network support and other junk.
 It is not crucial, but it's something everyone feels they need to have.
 This sort of ritualistic dance happens in every form of output, be it when they create a computer program, a business (we need to be agile! be green! support the community!), a new philosophy, a new movie, a new bicycle, a new mathematics theorem, a new noodle recipe.